11ty/11ty-website/src/docs/languages/webc.md

   * Expand any HTML element (including custom elements) to HTML with defined conventions from web standards.
   * This means that Web Components created with WebC are compatible with server-side rendering (without duplicating author-written markup)
   * WebC components are [Progressive Enhancement friendly](https://www.youtube.com/watch?v=p0wDUK0Z5Nw).

+### Performance

 * Get first-class **incremental builds** (for page templates, components, and Eleventy layouts) when [used with `--incremental`](/docs/usage/#incremental-for-partial-incremental-builds)
 * Streaming friendly (stream on the Edge 👀)
+* Works great with [is-land](/docs/plugins/partial-hydration/) for web component hydration.

+### Compatible with Standards

+* Uses [`parse5`](https://github.com/inikulin/parse5) to parse WebC HTML as modern browsers do (a nod to [@DasSurma’s](https://twitter.com/DasSurma/status/1559159122964127744) work with [Vite](https://twitter.com/patak_dev/status/1564265006627176449) here)
+* Shadow DOM and Declarative Shadow DOM friendly (works with or without Shadow DOM)

+### Authoring

+* Encourages no-quirks mode HTML authoring (and a doctype is optional).
+WebC throws a helpful error if encounters quirks mode markup.
 * Easily scope component CSS (or use your own scoping utility).
 * Tired of importing components?
 Use global or per-page no-import components.
-* Shadow DOM friendly (works with or without Shadow DOM)
-* All configuration extensions/hooks into WebC are async-friendly out of the box.
+* Async-friendly: All configuration extensions/hooks into WebC are async-friendly out of the box.
 * Bundler mode: Easily roll up the CSS and JS in-use by WebC components on a page for page-specific bundles.
 Dirt-simple critical CSS/JS to only load the code you need.
 * For more complex templating needs, render any existing Eleventy template syntax (Liquid, markdown, Nunjucks, etc.) inside of WebC.
-* Works great with [is-land](/docs/plugins/partial-hydration/) for web component hydration.

 ## Resources